awsdocs/aws-support-user-guide/doc_source/logging-using-cloudtrail.md

 For more information, see the [CloudTrail userIdentity element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

-You can store your log files in your Amazon S3 bucket for as long as you want\.
-You can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
-By default, your log files are encrypted with Amazon S3 server\-side encryption \(SSE\)\.

-If you want to be notified upon log file delivery, you can configure CloudTrail to publish Amazon Simple Notification Service notifications when new log files are delivered\.
-For more information, see [Configuring Amazon SNS notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)\.

 You can also aggregate AWS Support log files from multiple AWS Regions and multiple AWS accounts into a single Amazon S3 bucket\.

-For more information, see [Receiving CloudTrail log files from multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html) and [Receiving CloudTrail log files from multiple accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)\.

-### Trusted Advisor information in CloudTrail logging<a name="cloudtrail-logging-for-trusted-advisor"></a>
+## AWS Trusted Advisor information in CloudTrail logging<a name="cloudtrail-logging-for-trusted-advisor"></a>

-AWS Trusted Advisor is a feature in AWS Support that lets you check your AWS account for ways to save costs, improve security, and optimize your AWS account\.
+Trusted Advisor is an AWS Support service that you can use to check your AWS account for ways to save costs, improve security, and optimize your account\.

-CloudTrail doesn't log Trusted Advisor operations\.

-For a list of supported Trusted Advisor operations, see [Trusted Advisor actions](security-trusted-advisor.md#trusted-advisor-operations)\.
+All Trusted Advisor API operations are logged by CloudTrail and are documented in the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/)\.

+For example, calls to the `DescribeTrustedAdvisorCheckRefreshStatuses`, `DescribeTrustedAdvisorCheckResult` and `RefreshTrustedAdvisorCheck` operations generate entries in the CloudTrail log files\.

+**Note**
+CloudTrail also logs Trusted Advisor console actions\.
+See [Logging AWS Trusted Advisor console actions with AWS CloudTrail](logging-using-cloudtrail-for-aws-trusted-advisor.md)\.

-### Understanding AWS Support log file entries<a name="understanding-aws-support-entries"></a>
+## Understanding AWS Support log file entries<a name="understanding-aws-support-entries"></a>

 A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
 CloudTrail log files contain one or more log entries\.
 An event represents a single request from any source\.
 It includes information about the requested operation, the date and time of the operation, request parameters, and so on\.
 CloudTrail log files aren't an ordered stack trace of the public API calls, so they don't appear in any specific order\.

+**Example : Log entry for CreateCase**
-The following example shows a CloudTrail log entry that demonstrates [CreateCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html) operation\.
+The following example shows a CloudTrail log entry for the [CreateCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html) operation\.

 ```
 {